nitheeshkl/des/_pages/home.md

     cta_url: "/des-resume.pdf"
 mytimeline:
     - title: "Director/Senior Engineering Manager, Intel Corporation, SantaClara, CA"
-      desc: "Lead the Android Runtime (ART) Center of Excellence for Intel with the reponsibility for strategy, direction, planning, development and delivery of Android Runtime and User Experience for Intel"
+      desc: "Started and lead Android Runtime (ART) Center of Excellence for Intel with responsibility for strategy, direction, planning, development, and delivery of Android Runtime and associated User Experience in all of Intel’s Phone, Tablet, TV, IOT and other Android platforms and devices"
       img_alt: "Intel"
       readmore: "/experience/intel/"
       fa-icon: group
       date: "Dec 10 - Present"

     - title: "Independent Consultant"
-      desc: "Took personal time off to be with family in India to address a family emergency.
-Consulted for software development firms on the SDLC, quality initiatives and release & configuration management"
+      desc: "Consulted for software development firms on the SDLC, quality initiatives and release & configuration management"
       fa-icon: user
       date: "Sep 09 - Dec 10"

     - title: "Director of Engineering, ConSentry Networks, Milpitas, CA"
-      desc: "Consentry was building next generation Ethernet appliances (CS2400 and CS1000) and switches (CS4048 and CS4024) which natively integrated switching and routing with identity and application firewal capabilities.
-Joined as the first software development manager and delivered all the products from concept through the customer acceptance phase.
-The LanShield CS4048X wiring-closed switch won
+      desc: "Build, led and managed the software engineering, QA, DevOps and TechPubs teams with a mission to build ConSentry’s next-generation Ethernet appliances (CS2400 and CS1000) and switches (CS4048 and CS4024) which natively integrated switching and routing with identity and application firewall capabilities"
-            <strong>Interop 2006 Best of Show</strong>"
       readmore: "/experience/consentry/"
       fa-icon: group
       date: "Jun 05 - Aug 09"

     - title: "Software Manager, Extreme Networks, Santa Clara, CA"
-      desc: "Joined Extreme in its pre-IPO stage, worked on many parts of the software as a core memeber.
-Promoted and held various roles."
+      desc: "Joined as one of the early stage pre-IPO engineer to work on various parts of the networking software stack.
+Promoted through various roles and functions including Manager/L2 software, Manager/Security Software,
+      Tech Lead/IP multicast, Tech Lead/L3 software, Tech Lead/Platform Software.
+      Provided technical leadership and direction to the team and awarded several patents"
       readmore: "/experience/extreme/"
       fa-icon: hashtag
       date: "Mar 98 - Jun 05"